Manchas2k4/tc2025/README.md

 # Advanced Programming
-Code generated for the Advanced Programming class (AD19)
+The repository contains the generated source code for the AD 2019 Advanced Programming material.